 - Two A Levels

-- One A Level plus an AS Level pass in an appropriate subject
+- One A Level and an AS Level pass in an appropriate subject

 - BTEC National Diploma or Extended Diploma